BestTimesToVisit.com Logo

 packing

-Pack layers, as the weather can change quickly, especially in the mountains.
-Comfortable walking shoes are essential for exploring cobblestone streets and hiking trails, and don't forget swimwear for the beautiful Adriatic coast – even in shoulder seasons, a sunny day can be perfect for a dip.
+Pack layers, even in summer, as evenings in the mountains can be cool, and the weather can change quickly.
+Comfortable walking shoes are essential for exploring cobblestone streets and hiking trails, and don't forget swimwear for the beautiful Adriatic coast!

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.